+Offence to fail to comply with conditions or prescribed requirements.
+(2) A person who commits an offence under this section is liable-

+- (a) on summary conviction, to a fine not exceeding $\in 2,000$, or - (b) on conviction on indictment, to a fine not exceeding €100,000.

+Revocation of authorisation by Minister on application of holder.
+96.-The Minister shall revoke an authorisation on the application of the holder of the authorisation, but only if satisfied that the holder of the authorisation has fully complied with each of the following:

+- (a) any conditions of the authorisation;

+- (b) any prescribed requirements referred to in section 94; 10

+- (c) section 95;

+- (d) section 98;

+- (e) section 106.

-(2) A person who commits an offence under this section is liable-(a) on summary conviction, to a fine not exceeding $\leq 2,000$, or (b) on conviction on indictment, to a fine not exceeding 5 €100,000.
-96.-The Minister shall revoke an authorisation on the application of the holder of the authorisation, but only if satisfied that the holder of the authorisation has fully complied with each of the following: (a) any conditions of the authorisation; (b) any prescribed requirements referred to in section 94; 10 (c) section 95; (d) section 98; (e) section 106.
-97.-(1) The Minister may revoke an authorisation only if the Minister has reasonable grounds to be satisfied of any of the 15 following: (a) the holder of the authorisation has not commenced to carry on business as a trust or company service provider within 12 months after the date on which the authorisation was granted; 20 (b) the holder of the authorisation has not carried on such a business within the immediately preceding 6 months; (c) the authorisation was obtained by means of a false or misleading representation; (d) any of the following persons is not a fit and proper person: 25 (i) the holder of the authorisation; (ii) in a case where the holder of the authorisation is a body corporate, a partnership or an individual carrying on business as a trust or company service provider as a partner in a partnership, any principal 30 officer of the body corporate or partnership (as the case may be); (iii) any person who is a beneficial owner of the business concerned; (e) the holder of the authorisation has contravened or is con- 35 travening the obligations imposed on trust or company service providers, as designated persons, under this Part; (f) the holder of the authorisation has contravened or is contravening any of the following: (i) a condition of the authorisation; 40 application of holder.
+Revocation of authorisation other than on application of holder.
+97.-(1) The Minister may revoke an authorisation only if the Minister has reasonable grounds to be satisfied of any of the 15 following:

+- (a) the holder of the authorisation has not commenced to carry on business as a trust or company service provider within 12 months after the date on which the authorisation was granted; - (b) the holder of the authorisation has not carried on such a business within the immediately preceding 6 months; - (c) the authorisation was obtained by means of a false or misleading representation; - (d) any of the following persons is not a fit and proper person: 25 - (i) the holder of the authorisation; - (ii) in a case where the holder of the authorisation is a body corporate, a partnership or an individual carrying on business as a trust or company service provider as a partner in a partnership, any principal 30 officer of the body corporate or partnership (as the case may be); - (iii) any person who is a beneficial owner of the business concerned; - (e) the holder of the authorisation has contravened or is contravening the obligations imposed on trust or company service providers, as designated persons, under this Part; - (f) the holder of the authorisation has contravened or is contravening any of the following: - (i) a condition of the authorisation; - (ii) a prescribed requirement referred to in section 94;